fbpx

 Empire apples are mainly grown in the northeast part of the United States, particularly in New York.
 New York has a fairly large apple production system, and roughly sixty percent of the apples it sends out are Empires.
 When looking at national apple production as a whole, this cultivar accounts for only about two percent of apples produced.

-Empire apples - cost at the market
+Empire Apples - cost at the market

 Harvest season for Empire apples